menzin/About_jQuery/Chapter7.md

 - **data**: The data (object, string or array) you are sending to the server.
 Details of how the data is sent are discussed below.

 - **username** and **password** are the obvious things if the server requires your script to log on

 > [!NOTE]
-> This lists the keys in the setting object – the programmer needs to provide the values, which may be a string (as for method) or a function to execute (as for done, failed and always) or some other object (as for data).

-> [!NOTE]
 >  In older code you may find code which uses success, error or complete.
 These are deprecated as of jQuery3.0 and you should now use done, failed, and always.